AbdulrahmanFiala/Tayeb-Mainnet/docs/XCM_INTEGRATION.md

 ## Overview

 This guide explains how to use Tayeb's cross-chain swap functionality to execute Sharia-compliant swaps from Moonbeam to Hydration using Polkadot's Cross-Consensus Messaging (XCM) protocol.
-The same flow applies when working against a Chopsticks fork of Moonbeam/Hydration.

 ## Architecture

 ```
 ┌─────────────────────────────────────────────────────────────────┐
-│                 Moonbeam (Mainnet / Chopsticks)                │
+│                 Moonbeam (Mainnet)                             │
 │  ┌──────────────────────────────────────────────────────────┐   │
 │  │  User Wallet                                             │   │
 │  │    ↓                                                     │   │